nctlcnt/noctilucos.github.io/driver-license/index.md

 <div>
   <div>
-    <h2>Parser</h2>
+    <h2 class="fontOswaldMedium">Parser</h2>
-    <p>Dynamsoft Barcode Reader SDK is capable of quickly decoding PDF417 barcode symbology.
+    <p class="f18">Dynamsoft Barcode Reader SDK is capable of quickly decoding PDF417 barcode symbology.
 Once decoded, a parser is required to convert the information contained in the barcode into human-readable formats. </p>
-    <p>The parser breaks down the decoded PDF417 values into field-value pairs, such as cardholder’s name, eye color, height, date of birth, etc.</p>
+    <p class="f18">The parser breaks down the decoded PDF417 values into field-value pairs, such as cardholder’s name, eye color, height, date of birth, etc.</p>
   </div>
   <div class="fr">
     <h3>A Snippet of Parsed PDF417 Values</h3>